 How will you collect, use, store and delete data? - The information collected by the school is retained on the school's computer systems and in paper files.
-The information is also stored in the cloud.
 The information is retained according to the school's Data Retention Policy.
+The cloud will provide a more structured environment with appropriate permission levels set to view data.

 What is the source of the data? - Pupil information is collected via registration forms when pupils join the school, pupil update forms the school issue at the start of the year, Common Transfer File (CTF) or secure file transfer from previous schools.
 Pupil information also includes classroom work, assessments and reports.
 Workforce information is collected through application forms, CVs or resumes; information obtained from identity documents, forms completed at the start of employment, correspondence, interviews, meetings and assessments.
+For more information please consult Bishop Milner Catholic College Privacy Notices.